stanford-oval/genie-cloud/doc/almond-config-file-reference.md

 Default value: `{}`

 ## TENSORBOARD_DIR
-S3 directory where tensboard events are sycned to during training.
+Directory in s3:// or file:// URI, where tensboard events are synced to during training.

 Default value: `null`